 Hinge's design forces real profile investment.
 Every profile has three prompt answers — written responses to questions like "The most spontaneous thing I've done" or "I get way too excited about."
 When you like someone, you must comment on a specific element: a photo, a prompt, or a stat.
 You cannot just send a blank like.

 This means every opener is at least somewhat personalized.
-In our testing, Hinge openers that referenced a specific prompt got a 3.2x higher response rate than openers that just said "Hey."
+According to industry data, personalized openers that reference a specific prompt get significantly higher response rates than generic messages like "Hey."

 - Upside: Conversations start with real substance.
 Ghost matches are rarer.